LambdaTest/LT-appium-java-jbehave/README.md

 - Ensure you have the [Java client library](https://github.com/appium/java-client) installed for Selenium and Appium.
 - Download and install **Maven** following the steps from [the official website](https://maven.apache.org/).
 Maven can also be installed easily on **Linux/MacOS** using [**Homebrew**](https://brew.sh/) package manager.
+- Use JDK 8 or the higher version for better results.

 ### Clone The Sample Project

-Clone the LambdaTest’s :link: [LT-appium-java](https://github.com/LambdaTest/LT-appium-java) repository and navigate to the code directory as shown below:
+Clone the LambdaTest’s :link: [LT-appium-java-jbehave](https://github.com/LambdaTest/LT-appium-java-jbehave) repository and navigate to the code directory as shown below:

 ```js
 git clone https://github.com/LambdaTest/LT-appium-java-jbehave